Medicare vs. Medicaid: What’s the Difference?

 Some states have a Medicare-Medicaid Plan (MMP) which coordinates your Medicare and Medicaid benefits.
-You may qualify for a Dual Eligible Special Needs Plan (D-SNP) with some state-covered costs depending on your eligibility.
+Depending on your eligibility, you may qualify for a Dual Eligible Special Needs Plan (D-SNP) with some state-covered costs.

-Just because you are eligible for one does not mean you qualify for the other, however.
+Just because you’re eligible for one doesn’t mean you qualify for the other.
 “Medicare status is determined by age or disability while Medicaid status is determined by income,” says Dodge.
 “It is important to check both since you may qualify for better benefits and reduced out-of-pocket expenses if you do.”

 Is Medicaid free?

-It’s free to sign up for Medicaid and coverage is typically free or low-cost.
-If you have both Medicare and Medicaid, it is possible to find a plan through a private insurance carrier that has no premiums and little to no out-of-pocket expenses at the doctor, says Dodge.
+It’s free to sign up for Medicaid, and coverage is typically free or low cost.
+If you have both Medicare and Medicaid, it’s possible to find a plan through a private insurance carrier with no premiums and little to no out-of-pocket expenses at the doctor, says Dodge.
 “These plans also typically cover extra services like dental, vision, and hearing aids,” he adds.